Nebraska Birth Records Search

 Processing time is 7-10 days for mail-in requests.

-You may also order your birth certificate online through VitalChek.
+You may also perform Nebraska birth records search online and order your birth certificate through VitalChek.
 Genealogy requests cannot be processed through VitalChek; you must visit in person or apply by mail.

 If you have questions or need additional information, you can contact them at (402) 471-2871.